Millions of Aged Americans are Experiencing Elderly Abuse

 Elderly Abuse Prevention Methods

-While you can’t be with your elderly loved ones 24 hours per day, especially if they are in a care home, you can help with preventing abuse against them.
+While you can’t be with your loved ones 24 hours per day, especially if they are in a care home, you can help with preventing abuse against them.
 Next to becoming a caregiver, some methods are simple: calling in on them randomly to catch someone who shouldn’t be there, taking phone calls for them to avoid malicious salespeople, and supervising residential nurse visits.